Home

 We Are Lakewood

-Thank you to everyone who took part in the survey asking about our community's three strategic priorities outlined in the Lakewood Compact.
+Thank you to everyone who took part in the survey asking for feedback on our draft strategic direction pillars, goals and indicators.
 The Strategic Planning Committee has been meeting to discuss each priority and brainstorm what each priority might look like for Lakewood.
-The committee will request additional feedback from families and our community in March.
+The committee will present a draft to the board in May.